When to go

 - - - - - - - - - - - - - - - - - - - - - - - - one of the most famous treasures in the world!

-_ _www.helloTURKEY.net' s mission is to give you as much detailed assistance before you visit Topkapi Palace Museum. - -Advertise your business in this website | We welcome your comments | Disclaimer | Launched: Aug.25,03 / Updated: Feb.21,2010
+_ _www.helloTURKEY.net' s mission is to give you as much detailed assistance before you visit Topkapi Palace Museum. - -Advertise your business in this website | We welcome your comments | Disclaimer | Launched: Aug.25,03 / Updated: April 20, 2011

-The TOPKAPI PALACE (In Turkish: TOPKAPI SARAYI)
+(In Turkish: TOPKAPI PALAS SARAYI)

-In Turkish 'Saray' means 'Palace'.
+In Turkish 'Saray' means 'the Palace'.
 Topkapi Palace was the Ottoman Sultans palace from the 15th to the 19th centuries.
-The Palace overlooks the Bosphorus and the See of Marmara in Istanbul.

-This magnificant palace was the ideal military watchpoint with it's natural harbor of the 'Golden Horn' Haliç and for a long time it was the home of the ruling empire that stretched from the gates of Vienna to the Persian Gulf.
+The Palace overlooks the famous Bosphorus and the See of Marmara in Istanbul.
+This magnificant palace was the ideal military watchpoint with it's natural harbor of the 'Golden Horn' (call Halic in Turkish) and for a long time it was the home of the ruling empire that stretched from the gates of Vienna to the Persian Gulf.

-The construction of the palace started in 1466, and was completed in 1478 several years prior to the demise of FATIH SULTAN MEHMET the conqueror.
+The construction of the palace started in 1466, and was completed in 1478, several years prior to the demise of FATIH SULTAN MEHMET the conqueror.

 The third court contains the audience hall of the Sultan, the library of the Sultan Ahmet the 3rd, an exhibition of robes worn by the Sultans and their families, and the famous jewel of the Imperial Treasure.
 In the center of the third court is the pavillion of the Holy Mantle, enshrining relics of the Prophet Mohammed.

-The harem, or 'Forbidden Place', is perhaps the most intriguing area of the complex, with its legendary sordid and sublime tales.
+The 'HAREM', or 'Forbidden Place', is perhaps the most intriguing area of the complex, with its legendary sordid and sublime tales.

 This part of the palace was typically run by the Sultan's mother, the supreme figure in the HAREM.
 Assignations tended to be ritualized and most Sultan's were primarily monogamous.

-This magnificent Palace is a museum now and the treasure of the museum is considered one of the most famous treasures in the world.
+Topkapi Palace is a museum now and the treasure of the museum is considered one of the most famous treasures in the world.
 Indeed, the number of maces, pendants, daggers, chests, book covers, candelabra, gems, rings, and various decorative articles adorned with such stones as diamonds, emeralds, rubies, brilliants, crystals, and turquoises are all considered priceless.

-The item shown on the left is known as the 'Spoonmaker's Diamond' (KASIKÇI in Turkish), a bright and shining oval gem shaped like the bowl of a spoon.
+The item shown on the left is known as the 'Spoonmaker's Diamond' ('KASIKCI' in Turkish), a bright and shining oval gem shaped like the bowl of a spoon.

 This diamond has 86 carats and is surrounded by 49 diamonds.
 This is the diamond in which the 1960's movie 'The Topkapi' was about.